 I could not do nearly the amount of work I do if I did not have a weekly paper organization and planning system.

 The Sunday Basket has increased my productivity, reduced our late fees and generally created sanity in our home.
-If this is the first time you’ve hear of the term “Sunday Basket,” well, that’s because I made it up!
+If this is the first time you’ve heard of the term “Sunday Basket,” well, that’s because I made it up!
 You can read all about how the Sunday Basket came to be here.

 I learn best by watching what works for others, so each week I will be republishing a series I wrote about my Sunday Basket Planning Time.